-These hypothetical worst-case discharges (WCD) have been subject to modelling via an OILMAP stochastic module used to quantify the probability of sea surface exposure, contact to shorelines, largest shoreline loading, time to shoreline loading, in-water dissolved aromatic and entrained hydrocarbon concentrations.
+These hypothetical worst-case discharges have been subject to modelling via an OILMAP stochastic module used to quantify the probability of sea surface exposure, contact to shorelines, largest shoreline loading, time to shoreline loading, in-water dissolved aromatic and entrained hydrocarbon concentrations.
 This involved simulating multiple spill trajectories with randomly varying metocean conditions to represent varying annual conditions.

-An analysis of the modelling results for visual and actionable surface and shoreline exposure, minimum time to shoreline contact and maximum shoreline loading is presented in Table 3-6.
+A summary of the modelling results for visual and actionable surface and shoreline exposure, minimum time to shoreline contact and maximum shoreline loading is presented in Table 4-4 for activities within the Otway Basin and Table 4-5 for activities within the Bass Basin.
 Further detail relating to spill modelling results and potential environmental impacts can be found within activity-specific EPs.

-3.5 Spill Modelling Analysis
+4.3 Spill Modelling Analysis